|

 Tomkins

-was the President of Mansfield Shire.
+was the President of Mansfield Shire, not a farmer.

 Book, Colonial doctor and his town, by J Gillison 1974 states the son of doctor